orbisgis/h2gis/docs/dev/ST_ISOVist.md

 * 1- Prepare input data
 * 2- Run the Groovy script
-* 3- Convert all the images into a .gif
+* 3- Convert all the images into an animated .gif

 ##### 1- Prepare input data